meract/meract/README.md

 ```

 ## Launch
-Depending on the server you choose, you can use either `php index.php ` or `php -S interface:port index.php ` or the universal version of `php mrst serve`
+Depending on the server you choose, you can use either `php index.php` or `php -S interface:port index.php` or the universal command: `php mrst serve`

 If the embedded server is used, the server initialization function can be performed.
 In the case of using a standard server or apache/nginx.
 It will not be executed.
 So there are various settings that need to be infused from the code.
 It must be done somewhere else.
 Also, in the case of running a test server using a standard php server.
 You will not be able to configure your request handler.
 At least for now.